eraykas/Knowledge16CreatorConSample/README.md

 ## Read more about our ServiceNow application

+AssetTrack® 4 enables ServiceNow customers to receive, track, audit and retire assets to make informed decisions with confidence.
+Maintaining accurate asset information in ServiceNow has never been easier.

-[AssetTrack® 4 for ServiceNow](http://www.amitracks.com/assettrack-for-servicenow/?utm_medium=referral&utm_source=github.com&utm_campaign=service-now-k16cc) is the only barcode and RFID asset tracking solution built entirely within the ServiceNow platform.
+Read more about [AssetTrack® 4 for ServiceNow](http://www.amitracks.com/assettrack-for-servicenow/?utm_medium=referral&utm_source=github.com&utm_campaign=service-now-k16cc), the only barcode and RFID asset tracking solution built entirely within the ServiceNow platform.

 ## License